Click on any items below for more information.

-III FFC area of responsibility is the Northern one third of Illinois, Northwest Indiana and 7 counties in Iowa along the Mississippi River.
-See our III FFC page for a complete list of counties and assigned FFC investigators.
+III FFC area of responsibility is the Northern one third of Illinois, North Central and Northwest Indiana and 7 counties in Eastern Iowa.
+See our III FFC Construction Analyst page for a complete list of counties and assigned Analysts.

 Prevailing Wage Laws regulate wages paid to workers performing public works.
 The Prevailing Wage Act requires contractors and subcontractors to pay laborers, workers and mechanics employed on public works construction projects no less than the general prevailing wage rates for work performed in a county.
 These rates consist of hourly cash wages plus fringe benefits to the employee.
 An employer must pay the combined total in either wages or cash wages plus benefit contributions.
 While the basic premise of these laws is “worker protection,” contractors and the community benefit as well.
 Prevailing Wage Laws create a level economic playing field for those bidding on publicly funded work.
 According to numerous studies, the laws also result in the best possible finished product in return for the taxpayers’ investment.

 The contractor or subcontractor does not determine the rate of pay on public works projects.
 The Prevailing Wage rate is a predetermined hourly wage including fringe benefits for the classification of work performed.
 The U.S. Department of Labor sets the Davis Bacon wages.
 To see the Davis Bacon Wage Determinations for your state and county click here.
 State wages are determined in Illinois by the Illinois Department of Labor.